 During a Server Essentials course I taught in Manchester last week, one of my delegates pointed out a great dashboard widget that allows you to either enter an article number or search term and it will immediately take you to the relevant webpage.

-The widget is rather appropriately named “Apple Knowledge Base Search Widget” and can be downloaded here.
+The widget is rather appropriately named “Apple Knowledge Base Search Widget.”

 Certainly something I will be using from now on!